abstract road

 The State dropped the DUI.

-After several negotiations with the State about the evidence and the defendant, the State Dropped the DUI.
+Many observations that the officer made were contradicted by the video tape.
+After several conversations with the prosecutor about the evidence and the defendant, the State Dropped the DUI.

 The State dropped the DUI.